top of page

 Where History Meets Bourbon

-Bardstown is one of the oldest towns in Kentucky, and as a local, I can tell you… you don’t just see the history here, you feel it.
+Bardstown is one of the oldest towns in Kentucky.
+As a local, I can tell you—you don’t just see the history here; you feel it!

 Places like Talbott Tavern Restaurant & Inn are not just another stop to us.
 They are part of our everyday backdrop.
-Built in 1779, this tavern has been welcoming people long before any of us were here, and it still carries the bullet marks said to have been left by Jesse James.
+Built in 1779, this tavern has welcomed people long before any of us were here.
+It still carries the bullet marks said to have been left by Jesse James!

 Just around the corner, the Oscar Getz Museum of Bourbon History is one of those places we’re proud to have in our backyard.
-It is free to visit and filled with rare whiskey artifacts that take you from colonial days all the way through the post-Prohibition era.
-It gives you a real appreciation for how deep bourbon runs in this town.
+It’s free to visit and filled with rare whiskey artifacts that take you from colonial days all the way through the post-Prohibition era.
+You’ll gain a real appreciation for how deep bourbon runs in this town.

-Walking through the district is not just about getting from one place to another.
-It is about being surrounded by generations of stories that have shaped Bardstown into what it is today.
+Walking through the district isn’t just about getting from one place to another.
+It’s about being surrounded by generations of stories that have shaped Bardstown into what it is today.

 Shopping on Main Street